-Depression is one of the most common mental health illnesses in the United States, affecting about 26 percent of adults.
+Depression is one of the most common mental health illnesses in the United States, affecting about .
 Depression is technically a mental disorder, but it also affects your physical health and well-being.
 Learn more about some of the most common symptoms of depression, as well as how depression can affect your entire body, especially if left untreated.

 Feeling sad or anxious at times is a normal part of life, but if these feelings last more than two weeks they could be symptoms of depression.
 It’s estimated that each year 17 million American adults will experience depression.
 However, clinical depression, especially left untreated, can interrupt your day-to-day life and cause a ripple effect of additional symptoms.